unil-lettres/tei-publisher/README.md

 The `.orig` files are used to easily compare the changes made for the production configurations.

+> Be carefull that the prod config files is configured to be used in production by following exist-db guidelines.
+For example, it restricts the access to the REST API from outside.
+Be cautious that these configurations can causes errors for some apps.
+If you have errors (like HTTP 404 errors) that only occurs on this exist-db server, try to revert the configuration to the original by `diff` them from the default one (they are identified by `.orig` suffix).
+Be aware that will lead to a less secured server.

 ## Install your own packages
 Just put your `.xar` packages in the autodeploy folder.
 Then restart the container to deploy them automatically.